gbif/ipt/samplingEventData.md

 Alternatively if your data is stored in a [[supported database|IPT2DatabaseConnection.wiki]], you can write two SQL tables (views) using DwC column names: one for sampling events and another for associated species occurrences.

 Each sampling event record should include all [required DwC fields](samplingEventData#required-dwc-fields) and as many [recommended DwC fields](samplingEventData#recommended-dwc-fields) as possible.
+You can augment your table with extra DwC columns, but only DwC terms from this [list](http://rs.gbif.org/core/dwc_event_2015_05_29.xml).

 Similarly each species occurrence record should include all [required DwC fields](occurrenceData#required-dwc-fields) and as many [recommended DwC fields](occurrenceData#recommended-dwc-fields) as possible.

-You can augment your table with extra DwC columns, but only DwC terms from this [list](http://rs.gbif.org/core/dwc_event_2015_05_29.xml).
-Some DwC terms can be added to both sampling event and species occurrence records.
-For example you could define a location of the event and an more specific locations for individual occurrences.
-Unless more specific locations were recorded for individual occurrences, however, you should avoid filling in redundant terms with the same values.
-When the location of individual occurrences isn't supplied, its location gets inherited from the location of the event.
+You can augment your table with extra DwC columns, but only DwC terms from this [list](http://rs.gbif.org/core/dwc_occurrence_2015-07-02.xml).
+Some DwC terms will be redundant meaning they are added to both sampling event and species occurrence records.
+As a general rule, try not to add redundant terms with the same values.
+However it is fine for example, if you wanted to define a location of the event and then define more specific locations for individual occurrences.
+Otherwise if the location of individual occurrences isn't supplied, its location gets inherited from the location of the event.

 For extra guidance, you can look at the [template populated with example data](samplingEventData#templates) or the list of [exemplar datasets](samplingEventData#exemplar-datasets).